How to Deal with Aggressive Dementia Behaviors: 14 Tips

 If the aggressive behavior in dementia continues to be dangerous and no interventions are working, it may be time to consider moving them to a memory care community.

-A specialized care community can be helpful because there are multiple staff members on duty at all times, there’s 24/7 supervision and care, and they’re trained to handle these types of difficult situations.
+A specialized care community can be helpful because multiple staff members are on duty 24/7, there is 24/7 supervision and care, and the staff is trained to handle these difficult situations.

 Next Step Get 7 ways to reduce and prepare for aggressive dementia behaviors